MicrosoftDocs/win32/desktop-src/Shutdown/system-shutdown-reason-codes.md

-﻿---
+---
-Description: 'The shutdown reason codes are used by the ExitWindowsEx and InitiateSystemShutdownEx functions in the dwReason parameter.
+Description: The shutdown reason codes are used by the ExitWindowsEx and InitiateSystemShutdownEx functions in the dwReason parameter.
 A maximum of MAX\_NUM\_REASONS reason codes will be processed by the system.
-MAX\_NUM\_REASONS is defined in reason.h.' ms.assetid: 'db1ecee0-40eb-4761-b5d8-9cc3c1c98cdf'
+MAX\_NUM\_REASONS is defined in reason.h. ms.assetid: db1ecee0-40eb-4761-b5d8-9cc3c1c98cdf
-title: System Shutdown Reason Codes
+title: System Shutdown Reason Codes ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # System Shutdown Reason Codes

-The shutdown reason codes are used by the [**ExitWindowsEx**](exitwindowsex.md) and [**InitiateSystemShutdownEx**](initiatesystemshutdownex.md) functions in the *dwReason* parameter.
+The shutdown reason codes are used by the [**ExitWindowsEx**](/windows/win32/Winuser/nf-winuser-exitwindowsex?branch=master) and [**InitiateSystemShutdownEx**](/windows/win32/Winreg/nf-winreg-initiatesystemshutdownexa?branch=master) functions in the *dwReason* parameter.

 A maximum of MAX\_NUM\_REASONS reason codes will be processed by the system.
 MAX\_NUM\_REASONS is defined in reason.h.